karkman/MetagenomeCourse2019/MetagenomePart1.md

 You can check the adapter sequences from Illumina's website. (e.g. search with "*Illumina adapter sequences*").
 Or from [here](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences-1000000002694-10.pdf).

 For trimming we'll make a bash script that runs `cutadapt` for each file using the `sample_names.txt` file.
 Go to your scripts folder and make a bash script for cutadapt with any text editor.
 Specify the adapter sequences that you want to trim after `-a` and `-A`.
 What is the difference with `-a` and `-A`?
-And what option `-O` is for?
+And what is specified with option `-O`?
 You can find the answers from Cutadapt [manual](http://cutadapt.readthedocs.io).

 Save the file as `cutadapt.sh` in the scripts folder.
 __Make sure that the PATHS are correct in your own script__